rotemreiss/jTrack/README.md

 -pr           | --priority           | Value for the priority field.
 -a            | --attachment         | One or more file paths seperated by comma to be attached -l            | --labels             | Jira labels to add to new issues, separated by space.
--j            | --jira-closed-status | Jira statuses that are considered to be closed, defaults to 'Closed' and 'Resolved', separated by commas.
+-j            | --jira-closed-status | Jira statuses that are considered to be closed, defaults to 'Closed' and 'Resolved', separated by spaces.
 -t            | --jira-type          | Jira issue type for new tasks, deafults to 'Task'.
 -se           | --skip-existing      | Do nothing if Jira already exists and open.
 -q            | --quiet      | Do not print the banner.